jylisadoney/intro-excel-2/1-advancedfunctions.md

 ## [Statistical](#statistical)
 * <a href="https://support.office.com/en-us/article/average-function-047bac88-d466-426c-a32b-8f33eb960cf6" target="_blank">AVERAGE</a>: identify the average/mean for a range of cells
-* <a href="https://support.office.com/en-us/article/countif-function-e0de10c6-f885-4e71-abb4-1f464816df34" target="_blank">COUNTIF</a>: counts the number of cells in a range that meet specific criteria
+* <a href="https://support.office.com/en-us/article/countif-function-e0de10c6-f885-4e71-abb4-1f464816df34" target="_blank">COUNTIF</a>: count the number of cells in a range that meet specific criteria
 * <a href="https://support.office.com/en-us/article/max-function-e0012414-9ac8-4b34-9a47-73e662c08098" target="_blank">MAX</a>: identify the largest number contained in a range of cells
 * <a href="https://support.office.com/en-us/article/median-function-d0916313-4753-414c-8537-ce85bdd967d2" target="_blank">MEDIAN</a>: identify the median for a range of cells
 * <a href="https://support.office.com/en-us/article/min-function-61635d12-920f-4ce2-a70f-96f202dcc152" target="_blank">MIN</a>: identify the smallest number contained in a range of cells
-* <a href="https://support.office.com/en-us/article/mode-function-e45192ce-9122-4980-82ed-4bdc34973120" target="_blank">MODE</a>: identify the mode for a range of cells
+* <a href="https://support.office.com/en-us/article/mode-function-e45192ce-9122-4980-82ed-4bdc34973120" target="_blank">MODE</a>: identify the most frequently occuring value for a range of cells
 * <a href="https://support.office.com/en-us/article/stdev-function-51fecaaa-231e-4bbb-9230-33650a72c9b0" target="_blank">STDEV</a>: identify the standard deviation for a range of cells

 Learn more about <a href="https://support.office.com/en-us/article/statistical-functions-reference-624dac86-a375-4435-bc25-76d659719ffd" target="_blank">Statistical functions</a>.